aaron-grau/curic/react/projects/pokedex/README.md

 </section>
 ```

-7. complete the corresponding route that renders the `PokemonDetailContainer`
+7. Complete the corresponding route that renders the `PokemonDetailContainer`

 Nest the `PokemonDetail` route under the route for the `PokemonIndex`.
+We will
-We will also need to **explicitly tell the `PokemonIndex` component to render it's children** (make sure to pass `children` as a prop).
-This will ensure that both components will be rendered on the page when at the `"/pokemon/1"` path.
+also need to **explicitly tell the `PokemonIndex` component to render it's
+children** (make sure to pass `children` as a prop).
+This will ensure that both
+components will be rendered on the page when at the `"/pokemon/1"` path.

 As a reminder, the syntax for nested routes follows the following pattern:
 ```js